smbaig235/free-genai-bootcamp-2025/opea-comps/Readme.md

  ### Step 4:

-   Test to access the ollama server.
+   Test to access the llama server.

           curl http://localhost:8008